 We made some new friends at a reservoir where the kids spent over half the time moving this giant log so they could float on it.
 God orchestrated this event so I could meet someone there that I’ve been wanting to meet for a over a year.
 God truly does “order and provide”!

 We actually had a wonderful formal reunion last week with my dad’s cousins.
 The hosting family had a giant inflatable water slide that gave the kids hours of joy.
-Then this week is an informal reunion with a bunch of cousins, and next week we get to see more, with my daughter’s baby shower after she comes from Idaho and a cousin returning home from his LDS mission!
+Then this week we have an informal reunion with a bunch of cousins, and next week we get to see more, with my daughter’s baby shower after she comes from Idaho and a cousin returning home from his LDS mission!

 In celebration of #notbacktoschool for me and my family, I am posting some resources to ease into “back to school,” mode, in September, the proper time to start “school,” especially if you homeschool.
 Even then, I like most of the school work to be family work of preserving the harvest of gardens, reading, exploring nature, and other work of preparing home and yard for colder weather.
 This is hard to do when you live in AZ and you can harvest year round, LOL!
 I read aloud to the kids often through the year as they slice tomatoes for our food dryer.
-I like Diane Hopkins’ idea that formal schoolwork is easier done when it’s cold and blustery outside, what she calls, “pencil weather.”
+I like Diane Hopkins’ idea that formal schoolwork is easier done when it’s cold and blustery outside, what she calls “pencil weather.”

 My explanation of organic education here.